yamiwamiyu/ee-vuex/README.md

     }, 2000)
   }),
 ]
-// Note that when you want the default value to be an array, you need to nest the array or use a Function, whether it is a general definition or a concise definition
+// Note that when you want the default value to be an array
+// you need to nest the array or use a Function
+// whether it is a general definition or a concise definition
 // NG: The default value is 3
 key: [1, 2, 3]
 // OK: Multiple default values, using the first default value, default value []